Balance & Hearing Center

 Balance & Hearing Evaluations, Diagnoses & Treatments

 Evaluations to determine the exact cause of your problem are performed by otolaryngologists (ears, nose and throat physicians) and audiologists to rule out any infection, injury or other medical condition.
-These can include:
+These can include hearing tests and dizziness and balance testing.

 Once a diagnosis is determined, your physician may provide a range of personalized treatments that have been proven safe and effective in controlling most balance disorders.
 Some conditions can be controlled with medication or a change in diet, while others require surgical intervention.
 Physical therapy and exercise may be added to the treatment plan for dizziness, and physical therapists of the Department of Rehabilitation Medicine are specially trained in treating patients with balance and dizziness complaints.